caperneoignis/chrome-headless-browser-docker/README.md

 # special thanks to
-[justinribeiro](https://github.com/justinribeiro/dockerfiles/tree/master/chrome-headless) I used his MakeFile with the test script that post the version informaiton.
+[justinribeiro](https://github.com/justinribeiro/dockerfiles/tree/master/chrome-headless) I used his MakeFile with the  test script I had acquired from the forked repo that post the version informaiton.

 # chrome-headless-browser-docker